xStarbound/xStarbound/doc/lua/world.md

 #### `float` world.magnitude(`Vec2F` position1, `Vec2F` position2)

-Returns the magnitude of the distance between the specified world positions.
+Returns the distance (known as a vector magnitude mathematically) between the specified world positions.
 Use this rather than simple vector subtraction to handle world wrapping.

 ---